Thousands fed at Feed the Hungry Christmas holiday dinner

 SAVANNAH, Ga.
 (WSAV) – Feed the Hungry held its 13th annual Christmas holiday dinner at the Savannah Civic Center.
 It’s been two years since the event was held on a large scale due to the pandemic.

-Prior to Thursday’s event Feed the Hungry held drive-thru events.
+Prior to Thursday’s dinner Feed the Hungry held drive-thru events.
 Founder Carl Gilliard decided it was time go back to having sit down dinners just in time for Christmas.

 “We felt like this time we wanted to give people a hot meal,” Gilliard said.
 “Homeless people don’t have ways to prepare meals.
 This is important for those that don’t have anybody during the holidays so I’m excited.”